netreplica/nrx/README.md

 * Configuration file: `nrx.conf`, unless overridden by `--config` argument
 * Templates: `templates`, which can be supplemented by additional paths with `--templates` argument

-To initialize the configuration directory, run `nrx.py --init`.
+To initialize the configuration directory, run `nrx --init`.
 This will create the `$HOME/.nr` folder and populate it with a configuration file example and a compatible version of the templates.

 # Templates